hpssjellis/particle-photon-neural-network-ifttt/README.md

 Dec 15, 2015

-Need at least three photons to teswt this out but should have 17 photons for full trial, this should be able to be extended to many photons.
+Need at least three photons to test this out but should have 17 photons for full trial, this should be able to be extended to many more photons.

 Entry.ino takes a set of 8 bits from a google doc using IFTTT and sends the information to the main layer of 8 photons